berensp/berensp.github.io/pages/apologia.md

 - **Events surrounding the Resurrection.** The empty tomb, Paul's accounts (Resurrected Christ appearing to the 500, etc.), early Christians going to their deaths proclaiming the Gospel, etc.
 - **Fulfillment of Old Testament Prophecies.** Jesus fulfilled numerous messianic prophecies, including:
 	- Birth in Bethlehem (Micah 5:2)
-	- Born of a virgin (Isaiah 7:14)
+	- Born of a virgin (Isaiah 7:14)[^6]
 	- Ministry in Galilee (Isaiah 9:1-2)
 	- Entry into Jerusalem on a donkey (Zechariah 9:9)
 	- Betrayal for 30 pieces of silver (Zechariah 11:12-13)
 	- Crucifixion details (Psalm 22)

+[^6]: Now you may be thinking: *but isn't this a common motif in the pagan myths?* You've been watching too many YouTube videos, my friend.

 ## The Best Arguments for Catholicism
 - **The longevity of the Church.** The idea that the Church, run by broken, sinful, misguided humans has outlasted the Roman Empire by one and a half millenia is incredible.
 It should've been run aground long ago.
 It's almost as if it's being guided by an invisible hand.
 - **Eucharistic Miracles.** e.g.: Miracle of Lanciano (8th century), The Corporal of Bolsena (13th century), The Eucharistic Miracle of Santarém (13th century), The Hosts of Siena, Italy (18th century), The Miracle of Chirattakonam, India (21st century).
 - **Marian Apparitions.** Guadalupe, Fátima, Lourdes, La Salette, Knock, Champion, and so many others.
 - **Near-death Experiences**.
-There are certainly bogus accounts, people suffering psychoses or delusions, or disingenuous characters in search of attention/fame[^6]; but in my estimation it's a small percentage and doesn't explain away all accounts...that have, by the way, remarkable consistencies; many of which are quite thematically, doctrinally Catholic.
+There are certainly bogus accounts, people suffering psychoses or delusions, or disingenuous characters in search of attention/fame[^7]; but in my estimation it's a small percentage and doesn't explain away all accounts...that have, by the way, remarkable consistencies; many of which are quite thematically, doctrinally Catholic.

-[^6]: Although I'd argue most people don't have the Broadway-level acting ability to fool the masses.
+[^7]: Although, I'd argue most people don't have the Broadway-level acting ability to fool the masses.

 ## The Best Arguments *Against* God's Existence
 - **Theodicy (a.k.a.
 "The Problem of Evil").** The existence of profound suffering seems incompatible with an omnipotent, omniscient, omnibenevolent deity.
 Why would such a being permit genocide, childhood cancer, natural disasters, etc.?
 One of the most difficult counterarguments—in fact, I believe Aquinas admitted that—as it is emotionally gripping.